cu-library/AlmaBarcodeLookup/README.md

 * The shelf location is imported.
 * The author dates (birth, death) are added if available.
 * The shelf location can be updated using a second button.
+* The editor is added from the Bib's 700 MARC field.

 ## Settings